peter88213/novelyst_timeline/docs/template/index.md

 ## Features

-- Generate a *Timeline* project from a *noveltree* project.
+- Create a *Timeline* project from a *noveltree* project.
+- Create a new *noveltree* project from a timeline.
 - Synchronize *noveltree* sections with corresponding *Timeline* events in both directions.
-- When synchronizing a noveltree project with a timeline, optionally change unspecific section "Day/Hour/Minute" to specific "date/time" and vice versa.

 ## Requirements